iamsnj/DSA/README.md

-# some data structures and algorithms
+# data structures and algorithms